mmahE96/UserManagementAPI/README.md

 ## Introduction

-This application is using express, Node.js framework.
+This application uses Express.js and Node.js for web development.
-It uses Prisma ORM with postreSQL.
-This makes using postgreSQL easier.
+It utilizes Prisma ORM with PostgreSQL, making database operations with PostgreSQL easier.

 </br>
 </br>